Oral Care for Teens and Adolescents

 Advice For Parents

 An important step in the fight against periodontal disease is to establish good oral health habits with your child early.
 When your child is about a year old, you can begin using toothpaste when brushing their teeth.
-However, only use a pea-sized portion on the brush and press it into the bristles so your child won’t eat it.
-And, when the gaps between your child’s teeth close, it’s important to start flossing.
+Sin embargo, only use a pea-sized portion on the brush and press it into the bristles so your child won’t eat it.
+Y, when the gaps between your child’s teeth close, Es importante comenzar a usar el hilo dental.

 Serve as a good role model by practicing good oral health care habits yourself and schedule regular dental visits for family check-ups, periodontal evaluations, and cleanings.